kozhabergenova/devvie/README.md

      provided_contract = module.tenant_policies.established_ct
     }
     ```
-"name" variable sets the project name of the network
+"name" variable sets the project name of the network.

 "tenant" variable declares the tenant of the network (the output of the predefined resource).

 "vrf" variable defines the vrf of the network (the output of the predefined resource).

-"vlan_id" variable depicts Vlan id of the project
+"vlan_id" variable depicts Vlan id of the project.

-"aep_access" variable assigns this EPG with specific AEP
+"aep_access" variable assigns this EPG with specific AEP (the output of the predefined resource).

-"physical_domain" variable deploys EPG on a leaf port with a VLAN in a physical domain
+"physical_domain" variable deploys EPG on a leaf port with a VLAN in a physical domain (the output of the predefined resource).

 "mode" stands for Layer 2 Interface Modes.
 Allowed values: trunk(regular)/access(untagged)/native(native).
 Default value: "regular".

-"gateway_address" variable's name speaks for itself
+"gateway_address" variable's name speaks for itself.

 "route_scope" the List of network visibility of the subnet.
 Allowed values are "private", "public" and "shared".

-"provided_contract" variable identifies the default set of contracts that contract type is "Provided".
+"provided_contract" variable identifies the default set of contracts that contract type is "Provided" (the output of the predefined resource).

 # Additional Information